quasifu/quantic-test-course/README.md

     macOS/Linux:

         . env/bin/activate

+    > **Note:** The `activate` script activates that environment, after which your command prompt will change to reflect that you're in the `env` environment.
+You only need to create the environment once; then, for subsequent sessions, just activate the environment with the `activate` script.
+To exit the environment, use the `deactivate` command.
+You can learn more about the `venv` module [here](https://docs.python.org/3/library/venv.html).

-4. Install the dependencies
+4. Install the dependencies.

         pip install -r requirements.txt

 5. Run the server

-    > **Note:** If the current working directory isn't included in your OS's PATH environment variable, you'll need to prepend it to the command like so: `.\manage.py runserver` (for Windows) `./manage.py runserver` (for macOS/Linux).

           manage.py runserver

+    > **Note:** If the current working directory isn't included in your OS's PATH environment variable, you'll need to prepend it to the command like so:

+    Windows:

+        .\manage.py runserver

+    macOS/Linux:

+        ./manage.py runserver

 6. Verify the server is running by accessing the following API's.